Megha219105/sudoku-react/README.md

+#Sudoku Game

-#This is a Sudoku Game with React app
+This is a demo Sudoku Game built using React and Redux.